-Ipswich Things To Do
+Things To Do in Ipswich:

 Ipswich has a long-standing recreational history that includes riding trails, stables and riding academies for equestrians.
 The Golf Club at Turner Hill ranks among the top courses in the country.
 A close-knit community, Ipswich offers its residents and visitors many forms of entertainment throughout the year.

 Greenwood Farm: 2.5 miles of walking paths on this beautiful nature reserve which includes the Paine House built in 1694, a fine example of a first period home.

 Russell Orchard: a working farm since 1920 offering in season apple and berry picking, fruit wines, famous cider donuts, homemade desserts, gifts and a barnyard with animals to visit.

 Marini Farm: this farm has been bringing fresh fruits, vegetables, and flowers to the community for three generations.
 Bakery products available.
 Events for families.